SQL Order By Clause Example | SQL Order By Tutorial

 Select * from customer where age > 18 order by age;

-As you can see above that two customer names where having age greater than 18 and is displayed in ascending order.
+As you can see above that two customer names where having age greater than 18 and are displayed in ascending order.

 We can also use the alias in order by clause.